AskMeAgain/TangleChain-System/README.md

 #### Miner

 The Miner is an example program using the Library.
 With this program you are able to create and mine a chain.
+(WIP)

 #### Other